bgoonz/docs-collection/google-chrome/privacy-sandbox/first-party-sets/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
-title: 'First-Party Sets'
+title: "First-Party Sets"
 subhead: >
   Allow related domain names owned and operated by the same entity to declare themselves as belonging to the same first party.
 description: >